IBM-OSS-Support/DataSynchronization/docs/en/contribution/setupdockerimage.md

      Then you can find the installer package in dir `seatunnel-web-dist/target/apache-seatunnel-web-${project.version}.tar.gz`.

-   3. ### Copy the Binaries for building the image to create the image we need to copy both of the binaries in to the directory where Dockerfile is present `DataSynchronization/docker`
+   3. ### Copy the Binaries for building the image
+      To create the image we need to copy both of the binaries in to the directory where Dockerfile is present `DataSynchronization/docker`
    4. ### Build the image

       use the below command to build the image using podman